What We Do

 • The Fed issued a Federal Register notice (Off-site), outlining proposed actions the Fed could take to facilitate real-time interbank settlement of faster payments.
 More than 400 comments (Off-site) and form letters were submitted in response to the notice (Off-site) from a range of payments industry stakeholders.

-• The Faster Payments Task Force published The U.S. Path to Faster Payments (Off-site), its two-part final report, describing its motivation for pursuing faster payments solutions in the context of the current payments landscape; the task force’s assessment of proposals for faster payments solutions and recommended next steps for the industry to take to achieve safe, ubiquitous faster payments capabilities.
+• The Faster Payments Task Force published The U.S. Path to Faster Payments, its two-part final report, describing its motivation for pursuing faster payments solutions in the context of the current payments landscape; the task force’s assessment of proposals for faster payments solutions and recommended next steps for the industry to take to achieve safe, ubiquitous faster payments capabilities.

 • In coordination with the Secure Payments Task Force, the Faster Payments Task Force developed the 36 Effectiveness Criteria, a description of stakeholder needs that serve as a guide for innovation in the industry.